 The FAA creates a narrow right of appeal to courts.
 A party must show: (1) the award was procured by corruption, fraud or undue means; (2) there was evident partiality or corruption by the arbitrators; (3) there was arbitral misconduct, such as refusal to hear material evidence; or (4) the arbitrators exceeded their powers, or so imperfectly executed their powers that they failed to render a mutual, final and definite award.
-Moreover, all of the federal circuits and most of the states have adopted an extra ground for appeal, allowing the parties to claim the arbitral award "manifestly disregarded the law".
+Moreover, the Supreme Court has recognised another ground for appeal, allowing the parties to claim the arbitral award "manifestly disregarded the law".
 The "manifest disregard" standard applies if a party can show an arbitrator was aware of and disregarded clearly established law.
-Beyond these five grounds for appeal, a party has no other right to appeal.
+Federal circuit courts are split over whether manifest disregard serves as an independent ground of appeal, but a party has no other right to appeal beyond these grounds.
 The Supreme Court in Hall Street Associates, LLC v.
-Mattel, Inc. confirmed that even if two parties grant themselves other avenues for appeal - such as the option to have a District Court overturn an arbiter's award based on the substance of his or her reasoning - that right is invalid.
-552 U.S. 576 (2008).
+Mattel, Inc. confirmed that even if two parties grant themselves other avenues for appeal - such as the option to have a district court overturn an arbiter's award based on the substance of his or her reasoning - that right is invalid.
+552 U.S. 576, 584, 592 (2008).